Chapter 2: Object Oriented Programming in C++ Class 12 Computer Science NCERT Solutions

 }

-(i) M.Tech will never be displayed (index 0 not used).
+(i) M.Tech will never be displayed because index 0 is never accessed in the loop.

 Maximum value of ch = 3